swseighman/GraalVM-Hands-On-Workshop/ex01/README.md

 These results show GraalVM uses approximately two-thirds of the wall-clock (`real`) time to run the application using a standard HotSpot compiler.
 In an atmosphere where single-digit percentage increases in performance is considered significant, this is impressive!

-You'll still see better results if you use GraalVM Community Edition, but it won't be quite as impressive as the Enterprise Edition.
+You'll see similar results if you use GraalVM Community Edition, but they won't be quite as impressive as the Enterprise Edition results.

-As you can see, by simply replacing the underlying JIT compiler, you'll realize improved performance for your existing Java applications.
+As you can see, by simply replacing the underlying JIT compiler, you'll realize improved performance from your existing Java applications.

 ---<a href="../ex02/">    <img src="../images/noun_Next_511450_100.png"/></a>